FLUID: Training-Free Face De-identification via Latent Identity Substitution: Proposed Method

 where \( \lambda \in \mathbb{R} \) controls the magnitude of editing.
-The de-identified image is reconstructed via the DM decoder:
+Finally the de-identified image is reconstructed using the DM decoder:

-To facilitate training-free identity editing, we assume that the identity component lies in a locally linear subspace of the \textit{h}-space.
-While we do not access this subspace explicitly, we optimize direction vectors guided by differentiable loss signals.
-Our experimental results support that these assumptions are approximately satisfied, as identity editing can be achieved without degrading other facial attributes.
-This builds on the empirical properties observed in recent work, such as semantic disentanglement, linear editability, and stable decoder mappings in the bottleneck features of diffusion U-Nets \cite{kwon2022diffusion, jeong2024training}.
-We formalize the notion of latent editability and demonstrate that identity suppression and substitution can be achieved by optimizing a loss in latent space without retraining or fine-tuning the diffusion backbone.
+To discover identity-specific directions in the \textit{h}-space, we optimize direction vectors guided by differentiable loss signals.
+Our experimental results support that face de-identification can be achieved in latent space without degrading other facial attributes.
+This observation aligns with empirical findings in recent work, such as semantic disentanglement, linear editability, and stable decoder mappings in the bottleneck features of diffusion U-Nets \cite{kwon2022diffusion, jeong2024training}.
+Building on these properties, we formalize the notion of latent editability and show that identity suppression and substitution can be effectively accomplished by optimizing a loss in latent space without retraining or fine-tuning the diffusion backbone.